cloudmesh-community/hid-sp18-523/project-report/report.md

-Unsupervised algorithms are on the dataset, where we do not see the target variable for prediction, we learn its behavior set of vector input variable to identify the clustering group of similar behavior data or sample  @sckitml Kaggle is a known location for different kind of datasets gathered by various institutes across globe.
+Unsupervised algorithms are on the dataset, where we do not see the target variable for prediction, we learn its behavior set of vector input variable to identify the clustering group of similar behavior data or sample [@sckitml].
+Kaggle is a known location for different kind of datasets gathered by various institutes across globe.

 ## Scope of work